 Princeton University Founding Member/First President of the MGSA

-As the Modern Greek Studies Association (MGSA) nears its 50th anniversary, members appreciate its rootedness in the foundations of Greek history and culture.
-At the same time, members value the Association’s contemporary, interdisciplinary focus on everything from Greek language and arts to history, politics, and the diversity of modern Greek society.
+For over 50 years, the Modern Greek Studies Association (MGSA) has been at the forefront of Greek history and culture in North America.
+Members from around the globe value the Association’s contemporary, interdisciplinary focus on everything from Greek language and arts to history, politics, and the diversity of modern Greek society.

 Comprising teachers, students, scholars, and individuals interested in Greek history and Culture, the MGSA has grown dramatically in size, reputation, and influence since its beginnings in 1968.
 Today, it is the intellectual home for diaspora Greeks, Greek Americans, and thought-leaders with a passion for the field of Greek studies.